gu-fan/riv.vim/doc/riv_quickstart.rst

 Scratch
 -------
-Scratch is a place to hold your diaries or notes.
+A place to hold your diaries or notes.

 **Create scratch of Today**